Elekester/Starlit-Village/Guides/Augmenting.md

 # Optimizing Augment Capsule Use in PSO2: NGS

 When adding augments to your weapons and armor, it is more efficient to spend 1 capsule per augment than 10 capsules per augment if you have a boost to Augmentation Success Rate through an event or item.
-To make best use of the boost and your time you can still do separate augments simultaneously, just don't spend more than 1 capsule per augment type.
+To make best use of the boost and your time you can still do separate augments simultaneously, just don't spend more than 1 capsule per augment type on an attempt.

 ## The Two Methods